 If you are just starting out with building niche websites or you have already started but want to max out your on page SEO then this post is for you.
 After Selecting a good niche, researching the competition, and then (hopefully) finding an exact match domain, it is time to set up your website so you can start making some money online.
-I go through a process that is quick and effective, I will also share some of my favourite plug-ins.
+I go through a process that is quick and effective, I will also share some of my favorite plug-ins.

-If you register your domains on Godaddy and many other popular hosting companies installing wordpress is easy (most of the big hosting companies have one click install).
-If you are not sure how to install wordpress check with your hosting company (try google or youtube for a tutorial).
+If you register your domains on Godaddy and many other popular hosting companies installing WordPress is easy (most of the big hosting companies have one click install).
+If you are not sure how to install WordPress check with your hosting company (try google or YouTube for a tutorial).
 Setting up WordPress should take about 5 minutes, once you have it installed you will want to optimize it before adding any content.

 Optimizing a WordPress Niche Site for SEO

 Step One – Install a theme: